Silver Shadows

 Silver Shadows is the fifth book in the Bloodlines series by Richelle Mead.
-It is the second in the series to be told from dual perspectives.
+It is told from two perspectives.

 Plot

 The novel starts with Sydney Sage in re-education, still in her dark cell, called reflection time by the Alchemists.
 She is still resisting their mind games, holding onto Adrian's love for her, until they start talking about letting her see her family if she admits she has been corrupted, making her think that if she's out of reflection, she might be able to see Adrian in a dream.

 Meanwhile, Adrian is still searching for her in his dreams, but sporadically, and is losing heart because he never connects, so he turns to drinking again.
 Jill tells his mother where he is.
 Since she's out of prison, she comes and takes him to the Moroi Court, where he meets Nina Sinclair again.
 He takes her under his wing, oblivious to the fact that she's in love with him.
 While at Court, Adrian discovers that his parents don't love each other, and that his mother is staying with his father for the money and status, which disgusts him.

 Back in the secret Alchemist facility, Sydney tells the Alchemists that she is ready to 'purge the darkness' so she can get out of the dark cell, and then she is taken to re-education, where she meets other Alchemists who have all been there for varying amounts of time.
 They are all told about her relationship with a Moroi, and as a result, nobody speaks to her.
 They even go so far as to move as far away from her as possible.
 She thinks that she will be able to have a normal sleep, meaning that Adrian will be able to reach her, but when she wakes up in the morning, she realises that the Alchemists are still drugging them somehow.
 She quickly makes a friend who has been there over a year, and he provides her with snippets of information, while being careful not to get noticed.

 Adrian is taking Nina to various parties at Court, and after a visit to Sonya, in which he demands that Nina get compensation for her time and help with the research for the Spirit vaccine, Nina kisses him in his room.
 He pushes her away, but then she talks about how no one understands each other like they do because they are both Spirit users.
 He responds to her kiss, but then he thinks of Sydney and rejects Nina, trying to let her down gently.
 He then decides to go back to Palm Springs.